Purchase the Day Trips and Hidden Places Around Rochester books

 3. Watch the First Waves of Migrating Waterfowl

 Beginning in late February and building through March, thousands—sometimes tens of thousands—of Canada geese, snow geese, and ducks pass through western New York.
-Migration often peaks from late March into early April, making this one of the most dramatic wildlife spectacles of the year.
+Migration often peaks from early March into early April, making this one of the most dramatic wildlife spectacles of the year.
 Braddock Bay Wildlife Management Area, Iroquois National Wildlife Refuge, and Montezuma National Wildlife Refuge are prime viewing locations, especially at sunrise and sunset.

 4. Catch a High School Musical